Calvineries/gmod-x64-offsets-dumper/README.md

 # Instructions:
 1) Close your game and then launch it, start a singleplayer game.
-2) Open your console and type once: bot, -attack and -jump
+2) Open your console and type once: bot and -jump
 3) Start this script.
 4) Done!
-You have now the LocalPlayer, EntityList, ViewMatrix, ForceAttack, ForceJump and MatFullbright offsets.
+You have now the LocalPlayer, EntityList, ViewMatrix, ForceJump and MatFullbright offsets.

 To get somes pointers:
 1) Join a server.